-1) Policies of the club will be decided through open meetings which everyone is encouraged to attend, especially as they will have equal voting rights on all proposals.
-Some members will, with our gratitude and subject to the approval of those members present, undertake special duties, for example co-ordinator, membership (secretary), social events, correspondence, fish recording, finances and such other positions as become necessary as the club expands.
-These posts will be held for the duration of one year, at the end of which time the members will vote to decide who does what for the following year.
-In accepting such posts, however, members must understand that the nature of the club calls for regular reporting back to club members and holding all dealings or correspondence open to public inspection.
+1) Policies of the club will be decided through open meetings which everyone is encouraged to attend.
+Some members may, with our gratitude and subject to the approval of those members present, wish to undertake special duties, for example membership, social events, correspondence and finances, reporting back to the club and holding all dealings open to public inspection.